13 — Lifecycle¶

 (rf/init! reagent/adapter)

-That's the whole boot. init! installs the adapter and primes :rf/default; the side-effecting requires register the handlers / subs / routes into the registrar; configure tunes the runtime; the substrate's render fn mounts the root view.
+That's the whole boot, and it stays inside the application-boot lane end to end: init! installs the adapter and runtime capabilities (it creates no frame); the side-effecting requires register the handlers / subs / routes into the registrar; reg-frame creates the app frame and frame-provider-existing scopes it at the root, so every bare dispatch / subscribe under the tree resolves against it (and the frame's :on-create [:app/boot] runs the frame-startup lane); configure tunes the runtime; the substrate's render fn mounts the root view.
+No adapter-author surface appears — init! stands in for the whole install lane.

 See also¶